unytics/static_bi/README.md

 <script type="module" src="https://unytics.io/static_bi/src/components/echarts.js"></script>
 ```

+### 2. Open the HTML file in your browser

 Open the file in Google Chrome (or any browser) and you'll get this simple dashboard:

 ![simple_dashboard](docs/assets/simple_dashboard.png)

+### 3. Play with the interactive dashboard

 The dashboard is interactive!
 Click on `AMZN` bar in the bar chart to filter the data in other charts:

 ![simple_dashboard_filtered](docs/assets/simple_dashboard_filtered.png)

+### 4. Deploy Anywhere

+You can deploy your website anywhere you can deploy static pages such as:

+- Your own website, web app
+- github pages
+- gitlab pages
+- s3
+- google cloud storage
+- netlify
+- vercel
+- etc

 ## Key Features